imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Picking A Linux Distribution

-<a name="distribution-agnostic"></a>This guide is intended to be distribution agnostic so users can use [any distribution](https://distrowatch.com/) they want.
+This guide is intended to be distribution agnostic so users can use [any distribution](https://distrowatch.com/) they want.
 With that said, there are a few things to keep in mind:

 You want a distribution that...